statico/statico.github.io/_drafts/vim-to-vs-code.md

 * It works on macOS and Linux.
 * The ability to fuzzy-search commands and configuration options is something no person should live without.

+### Vim Emulation in VS Code

+It's clear that creating a Vim emulation layer isn't easy.
+The VS Code Vim extension projects has XXX open issues, XXX closed, and has had commits daily since XXXX.
+Users are eas

 ### Conclusion